Podcast Annotation Format

 dataobject is an open extension point for app-specific metadata. - Framework-agnostic.
 Plain JSON.
 No JSON-LD, no XML, no runtime dependencies.

 - Human-readable.
-A developer should understand an annotation file without reading this spec.
+A developer should understand an annotation set without reading this spec.

 Prior Art & Inspiration